broadinstitute/cellpainting-gallery/folder_structure.md

 ## `workspace` folder structure

 Let's look under the `workspace` folder.
-Everything but images live here.
+Everything but images lives here.
+These folders are produced when following the data processing steps in the [Image-based Profiling Handbook](https://cytomining.github.io/profiling-handbook/).
 Below are the minimally required top-level folders under `workspace`.
 Note that some experiments may generate additional categories of data/metadata and these should be uploaded to the `workspace` folder in their own folder/s.